• Skip to primary navigation

 Notes

-• Prepare the bread batter as directed and portion it out into 5 mini loaf pans.
-Bake in the oven for 35-40 minutes or until a toothpick can be inserted and come out clean.
+• Divide batter into 5 mini loaf pans and bake for 35-40 minutes until a toothpick comes out clean.

-• Thaw it on the counter and enjoy your bread once it becomes soft again.
-If properly stored in an airtight container, zucchini bread can last up to 5 days at room temperature.
+• Thaw and enjoy once softened.
+If stored airtight at room temperature, zucchini bread lasts up to 5 days.

 Nutritional Information